Adiabatic Solutions of the Haydys-Witten Equations and Symplectic Khovanov Homology: Comoving Higgs Bundles

-\begin{remark} More generally, if one includes the information of weights $\lambda_a$ at each point, the base of these fibrations is the configuration space of labelled points $\Conf_{k}( \Sigma ;\lambda_1, \ldots, \lambda_k )$ and its corresponding loop space, respectively. \end{remark}
+\begin{remark} More generally, if one includes the information of weights $\lambda_a$ at each point, the base of these fibrations is the configuration space of labeled points $\Conf_{k}( \Sigma ;\lambda_1, \ldots, \lambda_k )$ and its corresponding loop space, respectively. \end{remark}

-The same arguments as in \autoref{sec:khovanov-kobayashi-hitchin-correspondence} can be used to show that any solution $(A,\phi)$ of the decoupled Kapustin-Witten equations gives rise to a one-parameter family of "comoving" effective triples $\{ (\mathcal{E}_t, \varphi_t, L_t) \}_{t\in S^1}$.
+The same arguments as in \autoref{sec:khovanov-kobayashi-hitchin-correspondence} can be used to show that any solution $(A,\phi)$ of the decoupled Kapustin-Witten equations gives rise to a one-parameter family of ``comoving'' effective triples $\{ (\mathcal{E}_t, \varphi_t, L_t) \}_{t\in S^1}$.
 To see this, assume $(A,\phi)$ is a solution of the decoupled Kapustin-Witten equations with knot singularity along a braid $\beta = \bigsqcup \{p_a(t)\}$.
 Let $\mathcal{D}_\mu$ denote the operators associated to $(A,B)$ and work in temporal gauge $A_s=0$, such that $\mathcal{D}_0 = i D_t$.

 The decoupled Kapustin-Witten equations contain the equations $[\mathcal{D}_i, \mathcal{D}_j]= 0$, $i,j=1,2,3$.
 Denote by $V$ the vector bundle associated to the fundamental representation of $SL(N,\mathbb{C})$ and let $V_{(t,y)}$ be its restriction to $\{t\} \times \Sigma \times \{y\}$.
-As before, $\mathcal{D}_1$ provides a $\bar\del$ operator, making $V_{(t,y)}$ into a holomorphic vector bundle $\mathcal{E}_{(t,y)}$, while $\mathcal{D}_3 = \ad_\varphi$ is a holomorphic $K_\Sigma$-valued endomorphism of $\mathcal{E}_{(t,y)}$.
+As before, $\mathcal{D}_1$ provides a $\bar\partial$ operator, making $V_{(t,y)}$ into a holomorphic vector bundle $\mathcal{E}_{(t,y)}$, while $\mathcal{D}_3 = \ad_\varphi$ is a holomorphic $K_\Sigma$-valued endomorphism of $\mathcal{E}_{(t,y)}$.
 The associated family of Higgs bundles $(\mathcal{E}_{(t,y)}, \varphi_{(t,y)})$ over $\Sigma$ is parallel with respect to $\mathcal{D}_2$, such that for each $t\in S^1$ the Higgs bundle at $y$ is determined via parallel transport of a stable reference Higgs bundle $(\mathcal{E}_t,\varphi_t)$ that sits, for example, at $y=\infty$.
 Finally, for each $t\in S^1$, the boundary condition at $y\to 0$ determines a vanishing line bundle $L_t \subset \mathcal{E}_t$ whose divisor $\mathfrak{d}(L,\varphi) = \{p_a(t), \lambda\}$.

 The decoupled Kapustin-Witten equations additionally include the operator $\mathcal{D}_0$, which yields a notion of parallel transport along $S^1_t$.
 The equations $[\mathcal{D}_0,\mathcal{D}_i] = 0$ state that $(\mathcal{E}_t, \varphi_t, L_t)$ is parallel.
 Equivalently, parallel transport via $\mathcal{D}_0$ defines an Ehresmann connection on $\widehat{\mathcal{M}}_{(\mathcal{E},\varphi,L)}$ with respect to which $(\mathcal{E}_t, \varphi_t, L_t)$ is a horizontal lift of the braid $\beta$.